project8/psyllid/documentation/server_api.rst

 The API documentation below is organized by message type.

-The routing key should consist of the server queue name, optionally followed by other dot-delimited specifiers.
+The routing key should consist of the server queue name, followed by the Routing Key Specifier (RKS): `[queue].[RKS]`.

-For each message type, the API includes the allowed Routing Key Specifiers (RKS), Payload options, and contents of the Reply Payload.
+For each message type, the API includes the allowed RKS, Payload options, and contents of the Reply Payload.

 Lockout